Contrast-Security-OSS/join-the-team/challenges.md

 * [Firebase Data Sets](https://www.firebase.com/docs/open-data/)

 # Project #1: For the Front-End Enthusiast and JavaScript Aficionados
-We would like you to pick a couple of data sets from [OpenData Baltimore](https://data.baltimorecity.gov/) which can be combined into a single, shareable data set for visualization purposes.
+We would like you to pick a single data set or multiple data sets which can be combined into a single, shareable data set for visualization purposes.
+Finding a perfect data set is not as important as how it is used.

-Create a simple interactive single web page application that leverages the data set.
-The data can be reorganized however you like for storage purposes, as long as your code can successfully integrated or make use of the data.
-We would like this small web application to leverage a single web page framework, preferrably AngularJS.

-We are looking for you to design an interactive web application that visualizes the data.
-We recommend you present the data in a few formats visually via the combination of charts and grid controls.
-The application working with the data set must be capable of the following functional needs:
+Create a simple single web page application that can be used to investigate your data set.
+The data can be reorganized and served however you like.
+We would like this web application to leverage a single web page framework, preferrably AngularJS.
+We recommend using a few different interactive visualizations that help to explore the data.
+The application working with the data set must be capable of the following functional needs at a minimum:

-* Filtering the data
-* Searching the data
-* Sorting/Ordering the data (Grid Control)
+* Ability to filter, search, and sort the data
-* Interact with the visualization via a mouse (Visualization)
+* Interact with the visualizations with input controls and/or cursor
+* Implement a simple front-end router with a few different views or components.

 From a development perspective, we are looking for

-* Your code should be DRY, maintainable and readable.
-* Implement a front-end router.
-* Code organization (Please no monolithic files)
 * Handle client-side state.
 * Cross-browser support (Chrome, FireFox, IE, etc.)
+* Slow loading, long wait times, and other bad performance indications should be minimal.
+* Proper error handling and data scrubbing.
+* Responsive design should be considered.
-* Page should be responsive
+* Your code should be DRY, maintainable, readable, and organized.
-* Include automated tests.
+* Include automated tests where applicable.
 * 100% automated: Should be simple as a clone and a single command to run.

 Make sure to provide an amazing README that tells us how to setup your project.